jtiscione/e-paper-frame/README.md

 The UI allows use of 7 colors (as well as a blank color with no ink)
 ![5.65-inch Van Gogh UI](https://user-images.githubusercontent.com/5413726/209608489-0be822aa-fd57-49d8-bf23-fdae95ebe289.png)

+### EPD_7in5_B
+7.5 inch red/black e-ink display, resolution 800 x 480.
+I don't physically have one of these so I don't know if it works.

 # WIRING

 All of these e-paper devices are assumed to be wired as follows: